hakimel/reveal.js/arduino_hacking.md

 ![](img/oamp.png)

-- Differential amplifiers two outputs and one input
+- Differential amplifiers two inputs and one output
 - Two mode of amplification (inverting/non-inverting)
 - Very High Input Impedance
 - Very low differential voltage (0.1 to 0.00001 volts)
 - Very low output impedance (medium current)
+- Can be used as threshold detectors

 --